Can it be harmful to your health if you eat too much tuna? Some people seem to think so. According to this article, tuna is horrible.

 The article refers to canned tuna, but mercury levels don’t change just because of how you store or keep the fish.
 Tuna’s getting a bad reputation because of the mercury levels found in canned tuna when it’s completely undeserved.

 Tuna may contain mercury, as does practically all fish, but it also has one of the highest amounts of selenium, an element that counteracts the mercury.
-I’m really curious about why it’s targeted as being really bad.
+I’m really curious about why it’s targeted as being terrible.

 I may just be paranoid in a way, but it seems like all animals and animal products are being systematically targeted.
 I think it all started with the attack on the incredible edible egg.
 Researchers targeted eggs as having too much cholesterol back when they didn’t know there were two kinds of cholesterol.
 Years later, doctors are still telling people to stay away from eggs.